Are acne scars making you self-conscious or embarrassed about your skin?

 Is surgery necessary to remove acne scars?:

 Scars from acne are frequently a chronic problem with a wide variation in severity.
 Genetic predisposition makes some individuals more susceptible than others, and acne that is not treated in its early stages can also leave scars.
-There is no one treatment that works for everyone because every person will respond to it differently.
-There are no topical medications that can effectively treat acne scarring, but a number of techniques have been employed with remarkable success, including CO2 laser treatment, chemical peels, subcision (fanning a needle underneath scar tissue), and acne scar fillers.
+No one treatment works for everyone because every person will respond to it differently.
+There are no topical medications that can effectively treat acne scarring.
+Still, several techniques have been successfully employed, including CO2 laser treatment, chemical peels, and acne scar fillers.

 Can acne scars heal naturally?:

 Yes, they can gradually lose depth and contour without any therapy.
-The time it takes for any scars or signs left over from acne to diminish, however, might depend on a number of different circumstances.
+However, the time it takes for any scars or signs left over from acne to diminish might depend on a number of different circumstances.
 Your age, skin type, tone, and complexion might also affect how long it takes, in addition to the severity of your acne.

 Will picking your acne cause scarring?:

 Without receiving any therapy, they might indeed gradually lose depth and contour.
-However, the length of time it takes for any scars or other acne-related indications to disappear may vary depending on a number of different factors.
-Along with the severity of your acne, your age, skin type, tone, and complexion may all have an impact on how long it takes.
+However, the time it takes for any scars or other acne-related indications to disappear may vary depending on several factors.
+Along with the severity of your acne, your age, skin type, tone, and complexion may all impact how long it takes.